 Are you working towards pre-defined deliverables or on a specific scope of work?

 Are you free to refuse tasks which arise and fall outside the scope of your agreed contract?
 Similarly, can you refuse future assignments?

 It is important to note that there are other factors that can be considered, but the above 3 are the most significant.

 Most of the work involved in these changes will fall to the client.
 However it may be useful to share your own assessment of your assignment with your line manager.
 In our preparation last year (before the changes were postponed) we found there was a lack of detailed knowledge of the legislation within our clients and their compliance teams.
 This is quite a specialist area and so requires expert advisors to get it right.

 If you are unsure how to carry out the assessment or would like some guidance please get in touch.
 If your situation is complex we may advise asking Brookson Legal to perform the assessment.
 They will charge a small fee (£250) however this is insignificant compared to the additional tax & national insurance costs you could incur resulting from an incorrect “Inside” determination.

 We will write to you individually in due course if your assignment will be affected by the changes.

 If your current assignment falls outside IR35, no further action needs to be taken.

 If, however, your assignment falls inside IR35, you will have the option of being paid through an umbrella company or continuing through your limited company under the “off payroll” rules, whereby PAYE deductions will have to be made from your invoices.
+In addition, the charge rate for your services will need to increase to cover the “employment” costs of employers NICs and apprenticeship levy.
 We will provide more details on the options available to you nearer the time.

 If at any time you have any queries relating to your status, please inform your Eton Bridge Partners consultant in the first instance and we will help facilitate a discussion with the client.